Generic selectors

 Cairo International is not only home to one of Egypt's most successful clubs but is also always ranked among the biggest and best pitches in Africa.
 The venue has a massive capacity of 75,000 and has been used on several occasions to host both continental and international football matches.

 For example, in 1974, the venue hosted the African Cup of Nations Finals, a game that Zaire (presently Congo DR) won 2-0 against Zambia.
-Later in 1986, the stadium was again used to host another AFCON Final and this time, the hosts thrashed Cameroon 5-4 in penalties in a game that ended 0-0.
+Later in 1986, the stadium was again used to host another AFCON Final, and this time, the hosts thrashed Cameroon 5-4 in a penalty shootout after a 0-0 draw.

 Several other high-profile matches have been played at Cairo International Stadium, all of which point to the high standards that the facility represents in the world of sports.
 It hosted the AFCON final in 2005 and several round-of-16 and quarter-finals matches in 2019.